PValenti96/PValenti96.github.io/README.md

 ## Enheancement Three

 **SQL Server Database Connectivity**
-The third and final enhancement upgraded the local SQlite user account control a SQl Server Database instance that is running localy on my PC.
-What faciliated this was the ConenctionClass I created, which uysed the jTDS JDBC driver, which direcly allows the autnethicationa and stroage of accounts on the server.
-With the app succesfully connecting to the server on launch, admins can verify logins, manage users, syncronize data between the user side on the app and the database, and run queries for different purposes through SQL Management Studio.
-Besides the obvious positives such as an easy to sue server-client arhcitecture and cenetralized data mangement, a big plus is being able to add, edit and rmove accounts to secure the app against potnetial abd actors or anyone wghop lcoates a vpotential vulenrabiliyt in the system.
-This was a fantastic enahcnement that demonstarted database knwoldge and enginerring that made the app scalable and mroe improtanly, safer.
+The third and final enhancement upgraded the local SQLite user account system to a full SQL Server database instance running on my PC.
+This was facilitated by the creation of the ConnectionClass, which utilized the jTDS JDBC driver to directly authenticate and store accounts on the server.
+With the app successfully connecting to the server on launch, administrators can now verify logins, manage users, synchronize data between the app and the database, and run queries through SQL Server Management Studio.
+Beyond simple client-server architecture, this enhancement added important capabilities: administrators can add, edit, and remove accounts, strengthening security by restricting access to legitimate users and protecting against potential vulnerabilities.
+This enhancement showcased my database engineering knowledge, while also making the app far more scalable and secure compared to the original local-only implementation.
+The SQL Server Database connecivity helped me meet course outcomes one and five, "Employ strategies for building collaborative environments..." and "Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities..."

 <img width="599" height="474" alt="image" src="https://github.com/user-attachments/assets/8080c5c2-1f34-4526-b324-3b6d749953f3" />